SentinelOne EDR vs OpenEDR®

 - Network Connection

 However, when it comes to monitoring URLs and DNS on your endpoints, you need to go with the OpenEDR® solution, and the SentinelOne Endpoint protection tool doesn’t offer this feature.

 An endpoint security tool allows your team to perform deep threat analysis and intelligence.
 It offers visibility across all the activities and behavior, so your organization can separate malicious behavior from regular ones.

 Opting for the Open Endpoint tool means getting support for matching against private IOC- Indicator of Compromise.
-You don’t get it in SentinelOne, though.
+You don’t get it in SentinelOne endpoint protection, though.

 This evidence helps your team understand that a breach has happened.
 This assurance allows them to take preventive measures on time.

 Open-source threat intelligence feeds allow your team to monitor threats and plan the risk management strategy without further ado.